haithamelmengad/algorithms/questions/web.md

   - What does “!important” do?
   - How many different media queries are used by the Bootstrap grid system by default?
   - What dependencies does Bootstrap require for it to work properly?
+  - What is HTML form submission?
+  - What does the `action` attribute on an HTML form do?
+  - When an HTML form is submitted via a POST method, what `Content-Type` does the form come in?
 - jQuery
   - Explain and contrast the usage of event.preventDefault() and event.stopPropagation().
 Provide an example.
   - What’s the deal with the $ in jQuery?
 What is it and what does it mean?
 Also, how can jQuery be used in conjunction with another JavaScript library that also uses $ for naming?
 Bonus credit if you can provide two answers.